NinaZumel/testblog/_pages/about.md

   - /about.html
 ---

-I am a Principal Consultant with [Win-Vector LLC](https://win-vector.com/), a data science consulting and training firm based in San Francisco.
+I am a Founder and Principal Consultant with [Win-Vector LLC](https://win-vector.com/), a data science consulting and training firm based in San Francisco.
 My technical interests include data science, statistics, statistical learning, and data visualization.
 I am also interested in data science training and teaching.

 In addition, I am the VP of Data Science Practice for [Wallaroo.ai](https://www.wallaroo.ai/).
 The Wallaroo platform orchestrates the data science "last mile": deploying, managing, and monitoring ML models in production, in a data scientist-friendly manner.